Launch: 07. February 2008 (with the Columbus Module)

 The EUV / UV Radiation of the Sun and Its Influence on the Earth

-The radiation of the sun in the wavelength domains from soft X-rays (XUV, wavelengths 1 to 30 nanometers), via the extreme ultraviolett (EUV, 30 to 120 nanometers), to the ultraviolett (UV, 120 to 400 nanometers) represent the main energy source for the system of the Earth’s thermosphere and ionosphere (T/I system).
-These layers of the atmosphere are located at altitudes of about 85 km above the surface of the Earth, and play an important role in the interaction between the Earth and its interplanetary environment, especially the sun (solar-terrestrial relations).
+The radiation of the sun in the wavelength domains from soft X-rays (XUV, wavelengths 1 to 30 nanometers), via the extreme ultraviolett (EUV, 30 to 120 nanometers), to the ultraviolett (UV, 120 to 400 nanometers) represents the main energy source for the system of the Earth’s thermosphere and ionosphere (T/I system).
+These layers of the atmosphere are located at altitudes of about 85 km above the surface of the Earth, they play an important role in the interaction between the Earth and its interplanetary environment, especially the sun (solar-terrestrial relations).
 Most of the processes in the T/I system are governed by the solar EUV radiation which can change significantly on short to long-term time scales.
 These time scales are represented mainly by the solar flares (duration of minutes to hours), the rotation of the sun (25 days), and the solar cycle (about eleven years).
 Typical variations of the integrated spectral EUV flux of the sun can reach some 10% during flares and over the sun’s rotational period, and up to several 100% during the entire solar activity cycle.
 Extreme cases are exhibited by highly ionized spectral lines like e.g. Fe XII (elevenfold ionized atoms of iron) in the EUV region which may show flux variations of more than a factor of ten within a few years.

 Besides the physics of the sun and the exploration of solar-terrestrial relations, the most important scientific questions in the field of the solar EUV / UV radiation comprise, in particular, the modelling of the terrestrial T/I system and the energy deposition into Earth’s atmosphere by radiation and the solar wind.
-The changing phenomena in interplanetary space and the environ-ent of the Earth (solar wind, magnetic fields, etc.) with their impacts on the T/I system triggered by the activity of the sun are called "space weather".
+The changing phenomena in interplanetary space and the environment of the Earth (solar wind, magnetic fields, etc.) with their impacts on the T/I system triggered by the activity of the sun are called "space weather".
 Important fields of research related to technical applications are the influence of space weather on the orbits of satellites and space debris ("drag analysis"), as well as the telecommunication via satellites, the operation of navigation systems such as the Global Positioning System (GPS), and radar measurements.

 Measurement of the solar EUV / UV Flux with high Accuracy